Community Investment

 A group photo at the silver valley ride event.

-Our employees and management team also regularly volunteer and raise funds for local charities and foundations.
-For example, in 2022:
+Our sites make donations to organizations in their local communities and our employees and management team also regularly volunteer and raise funds for local charities and foundations.
+For example, in 2024:

 Education Programs: Building a Pipeline of Skilled Workers in Our Communities